egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

     anchor distribution mechanism
 ```

-It is this last point that nearly all enterprise deployers wanted.
+It is this last point that nearly all (except for probably ISP) DNS admins wanted.
 Noticed that we got the first one in form of DNS-over-HTTPS (DoH) and
 DNS-over-TLS (DoT).
 Side-note, DoT has better overall security but
 DoH has easier adoption.

+Second item is an ongoing state of integration.

-So what's the current state of affair ... after 4 years ... for this local private DNSSEC?
+So what's the current state of affair ... after 5 years ... for the third: this local private DNSSEC?

 # Current State

 So far, DLV for Root has been removed from Bind v9.16.
 But no
-suitable replacement is on the horizion as far as we can see.
+suitable replacement is on the horizon as far as we can see.
 Not even the latest Bind 9.20 has it.

-In latest Bind 9.16+, there is this new `trust-anchors` clause.
+In the latest Bind 9.16+, there is this new `trust-anchors` clause.

-`trust-anchors` clause is only but a general overall setting.
+`trust-anchors` clause is only a general overall setting.
 I might even add that it is nearly useless outside of the 13
 Root DNS (unless you're
-into erecting a thinly veil of querying privacy by doing this 'in-house').
+into erecting a thin veil of querying privacy by doing this 'in-house').

-Take for example the `.test` (or even the newly created [`home.arpa`](https://datatracker.ietf.org/doc/html/rfc8375) domain that is available for
+Take, for example, the `.test` (or even the newly created [`home.arpa`](https://datatracker.ietf.org/doc/html/rfc8375) domain that is available for
 anyone to use: DNSSEC would not YET work in those 'private' zone trees.

-How did DNSSEC ever stop working for those 'private' zone trees?
+How did DNSSEC ever stop working on those 'private' zone trees?
 It didn't
-stop working; just that it was never workable for an enterprise/homelab in the
+ever stop working; just that it was never workable for a private LAN (enterprise/homelab) in the first place.
-first place.

-DNSSEC is designed such that valid public-key chaining of each name
+DNSSEC is designed such that the chaining of valid public-key over each name
-part of the FQDN is going from top of the zone (`.`) downward to the
+part of the FQDN is going from the top of the zone (`.`) downward to the
-bottom (your hostname) zone; unbroken links of a chain.
+bottom (your hostname) zone; unbroken links of a verifiable chain.

 To support this public-key chaining, each maintainer of its
 downward zone name (`myhomelab` in `myhomelan.mydomain.example.com`) must